airsoftnorge/TECP/README.md

 Hardware: Raspberry pi, Meshtastic device, LTE USB dongle.

 ## Points

-### Mode: Capture points
+Each point contains a raspberry pi and a meshtastic device.
+Capture mode units will also contain a set of pushbuttons to interact with GPIO to let players capture them.

-Responsible for sending team capture (red/blue) information to the tak gateway via the meshtastic network Hardware buttons when pressed over X time changes the color of the point, which is then sent over meshtastic to the gateway.
+### Mode: Capture

-Hardware: Raspberry pi, meshtastic device, momentary push buttons.
+Capturable points by holding down a button for a configurable amount of time.
+Upon capture the status will be broadcast on meshtastic to the gateway, updating the TAK servers.

-### Mode: Spawn points
+Will be represended in TAK with mil-std-2525 icons matching the friendly/enemy/neutral status in relation to your team color.

-Responsible for sending spawn point information over the meshtastic network.
+### Mode: Spawn
-Same as the capture points but predefined color and no capture mechanism.
+Non capturable points.

-Raspberry pi, meshtastic device
+Will be represended in TAK with mil-std-2525 icons matching the friendly/enemy/neutral status in relation to your team color.

-### Mode: Rally points
+### Mode: Rally
-Responsible for sending rally point information over the meshtastic network.
+Rally points are only seen to the color they are configured for, acts as a moveable spawn point.
-THis point will only be shown on the appropriate server, blue on blue and red on red.
+Can be disabled by other team and must be re-enabled to work.

-Raspberry pi, meshtastic device
+Will be represended in TAK with mil-std-2525 icons

 ### How it should look when completed
 ![image](https://user-images.githubusercontent.com/25975089/224479390-c94bbf40-a6f5-4022-a651-db9e5723f404.png)